dask/dask-stories/network-modeling.md

 The Problem I'm trying to solve
 -------------------------------

 There are always new technologies which vendors would like operators to deploy.
 Operators face a lot of uncertainty that whenever they have a make a decisions about a new technology.
-These models help reduce the uncertainty and allow Senior Management to gain Actionable Insights.
+These models help reduce uncertainty and allow Senior Management to gain Actionable Insights.

 For example currently we are in the middle of a 4G to 5G transition and some of the decisions that operators need to make are given below.